MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Get-MgBetaGroupDriveRootDelta.md

----
+﻿---
 external help file: Microsoft.Graph.Beta.Groups-help.xml Module Name: Microsoft.Graph.Beta.Groups online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.groups/get-mgbetagroupdriverootdelta
 schema: 2.0.0
-ms.subservice: sharepoint
 ---

 # Get-MgBetaGroupDriveRootDelta

 ## SYNOPSIS
 Track changes in a driveItem and its children over time.
-Your app begins by calling delta without any parameters.The service starts enumerating the drive's hierarchy, returning pages of items and either an @odata.nextLink or an @odata.deltaLink.Your app should continue calling with the @odata.nextLink until you no longer see an @odata.nextLink returned, or you see a response with an empty set of changes.
+Your app begins by calling delta without any parameters.\nThe service starts enumerating the drive's hierarchy, returning pages of items and either an @odata.nextLink or an @odata.deltaLink.\nYour app should continue calling with the @odata.nextLink until you no longer see an @odata.nextLink returned, or you see a response with an empty set of changes.
-After you finish receiving all the changes, you may apply them to your local state.To check for changes in the future, call delta again with the @odata.deltaLink from the previous response.
+After you finish receiving all the changes, you may apply them to your local state.\nTo check for changes in the future, call delta again with the @odata.deltaLink from the previous response.
-Deleted items are returned with the deleted facet.Items with this property set should be removed from your local state.
+Deleted items are returned with the deleted facet.\nItems with this property set should be removed from your local state.
 Note: you should only delete a folder locally if it's empty after syncing all the changes.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgGroupDriveRootDelta](/powershell/module/Microsoft.Graph.Groups/Get-MgGroupDriveRootDelta?view=graph-powershell-1.0)

 ## SYNTAX